dan1elherbst/UW-CS484-Final-Project/README.md

 well as the model (`model.py`) and its loss functions (`losses.py`).
 - `download_data.sh` is a script to download the training data I used and transforming it into the format needed for data loading.
-- `download_model.py` can be used to download my trained models in order to experiment with the results or use the trained models for own evaluations.
+- `download_models.sh` can be used to download my trained models in order to experiment with the results or use the trained models for own evaluations.
 - `environment.yml` defines all external Python libraries needed for this project.
 - `main.ipynb` is the main file containing all explanations, the training code, as well as